Lauren-McMullen/WeLearn/README.md

 At WeLearn, we believe that we never stop learning, and that everyone has knowledge worth sharing.

+## 🖥️ Tech Stack

+WeLearn was build using Java and Android Studio.
+Our prototype was created using Figma.

 ## 📔 WeLearn Student Experience

 ![WeLearn-UserFlow](https://github.com/Lauren-McMullen/WeLearn/assets/80228594/5018b76f-1044-40fa-a7d3-5631c01b4422)